mos9527/evbunpack/README.md

     options:
-      -h, --help            show this help message and exit --ignore-pe IGNORE_PE
+      -h, --help            show this help message and exit --ignore-fs           Don't extract virtual filesystem.
+Useful if you want the PE only --ignore-pe IGNORE_PE
                             Treat PE files like external packages and thereby does not recover the original executable (for usage without pefile)
       --legacy              Enable compatibility mode to work with older (6.x) EVB packages